-Belizean rice and beans has become one of my favourite Belizean foods to make.
-The extended time I spent in Belize earlier this year really helped me to discover it as a foodie destination and take in all the multicultural influences there are there that play such a huge part in its cuisine.
+Belizean rice and beans has become one of my favorite Belizean foods to make.
+The extended time I have spent in Belize has really helped me to discover it as a foodie destination and take in all the multicultural influences there are there that play such a huge part in its cuisine.

 As soon as I landed in Belize I started asking people, what do they eat here?
 What are the staple dishes, what dishes does everyone LOVE and what is the best way to make them?
-The number one thing I heard was 'rice and beans'.
+The number one thing I heard was 'Belizean rice and beans'.
 I started looking into how Belizeans make this dish their own and learned that it is the herbs and the fact the rice is partly cooked in coconut milk and using the cooking water from the red kidney beans.
 I couldn't wait to try it myself and see what I could come up with.

 Of course, the best place to try Belizean rice and beans is in Belize itself, and I cannot recommend it more as a place to visit.
 It has great food, amazing weather, beautiful warm people and so much to do whilst you're there.
 I am heading back in a few weeks time and I could not be more excited.

-Traditionally rice and beans is often a side dish served with Belizean stewed chicken which I also learned how to make and put my own little twist on.
+Traditionally rice and beans is a side dish made from rice and beans cooked together with herbs.
+I first ate Belizean rice and beans served with Belizean stewed chicken which I also learned how to make and put my own little twist on whilst living in Belize.
 I like eating Belizean rice and beans on their own though, the coconut milk makes it creamy and filling and the beans give you protein, so what's not to love?
-Doused in Marie Sharp's Belizean hot sauce and smothered in fresh coriander leaves, that's how I like it.
+The dried thyme gives such a unique flavor, I love it.
+Doused in Marie Sharp's Belizean hot sauce and smothered in fresh coriander leaves and lime juice, that's how I like it.